firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/rion.md

 ## Upgrade & Maintenance Roadmap
 - **Battery-first tuning:** Focus on validating cell balance and temperature spread; pursue pack upgrades or parallel modules before increasing controller current limits.[^2]
-- **Motor swaps & spacing:** “Rion 1337” 70 mm magnet hubs ship with ~155–160 mm axles and 9.5 AWG leads—ensure your frame or fork can clear the width (Zero 11X-scale) before ordering and plan for new torque arms.[^6][^8]
+- **Motor swaps & spacing:** “Rion 1337” 70 mm magnet hubs ship with ~155–160 mm axles, 33 Kv windings, and ~9.5 AWG phase leads—too wide for Monorim or VSETT forks without custom plates, but they drop into Zero 11X-scale swingarms once you budget torque arms and ferrofluid cooling.【F:data/vesc_help_group/text_slices/input_part001.txt†L11338-L11433】[^6][^8]
 - **Controller pairing:** High-KV hubs routinely cook 75/200-class VESCs; stepping up to Kelly, Sabvoton, or dual Tronic hardware keeps ≥250 A phase targets realistic without sensorless stalls.[^5]
 - **Controller mix:** BAC 4000 twins only appeared on the Thrust prototype; production scooters stayed on Tronic stacks with the BACs simply sharing a throttle signal, so plan wiring and expectations accordingly if you chase non-Tronic swaps.[^bac_pairing]
 - **Throttle ergonomics:** The pricey CNC thumbwheel is still a basic hall sensor—builders cloning it with Spintend Spinny or Davega hardware report similar feel once wiring is sorted, and Spintend is now prototyping a “curve” thumbwheel to mirror the dual-action control without the premium casing.[^throttle_clone][^curve_thumb]